 My account has been suspended – what do I do?

-If you’re here it’s because someone did something wrong.
-You have probably received notice from the CakeMail Abuse team that one of your clients has been suspended.
-This can happen for a number of reasons, including exceeding our Complaint and/or Hard bounce threshold, uploading a list that contains spam traps, sending an email that resulted in blacklisting.
+CakeMail Abuse probably notified you that one of your clients has been suspended.
+This can happen for a number of reasons, including exceeding our Complaint and/or Hard Bounce thresholds, uploading a list with spam traps, and sending an email that resulted in blacklisting.
 A mistake was made and you're here as a result.

-Don’t panic.
-There is a very good reason you’re here and why this account was suspended and why you're here.
-The good news is we are here to help you and your client resolve the issue and hopefully get this account back up and running!
+There's no need to panic; there's a very good reason why this account was suspended and why you're here.
+The good news is we will work with you and your client to resolve the issue and hopefully restore this account.

-Accounts can be suspended for a variety of reasons, including exceeding complaint or hard bounce thresholds, uploading lists with spam traps, sending an email campaign that results in blacklistings, or other activities.
+Accounts can be suspended for many reasons, including exceeding complaint thresholds or hard bounce thresholds, uploading lists with spam traps, or sending an email campaign that results in complaints in blacklistings, or other activities.
 Ultimately, accounts are suspended in order to protect the reputation of our network and the delivery for everyone.

 The complaint is created when someone hits the ‘Spam' or ‘Junk' button after receiving this email.
 Complaints are sent to us via the FBLs we have set up with each ISP.
 As a result, the recipient has the status 'spam' in the contact list and is added (automatically) to the Suppression list for that account (automatically).
 If your client consistently generates a complaint rate higher than 0.25%, this indicates people are not happy with receiving these emails and/or there is a problem with the way their email list(s) is populated.

 When you send an email to a non-existent address, you receive a hard bounce.
 If you send more of these with each campaign you send, your hard bounce rate will increase.
 If you consistently generates a hard bounce rate greater than 5%, this can indicate a serious problem with how you are populating your list(s).